lgibelli/singularity-docs/index.rst

     $ singularity exec shub://singularityhub/ubuntu cat /etc/os-release

-Singularity containers contain “a href="#sec:runscript">runscripts</a>”.
+Singularity containers contain “”.
 These are user defined scripts that define the actions a container should perform when someone runs it.
 The runscript can be triggered with the run command, or simply by calling the container as though it were an executable.

 ::